-While the family of 11-year-old Levi Frady sadly mark the 20th Christmas without him, the Forsyth County sheriff investigating the 1997 case said he believes the crime was committed in his jurisdiction.
+While the family of 11-year-old Levi Frady sadly mark the 20th Christmas without him, the former Forsyth County sheriff investigating the 1997 case said he believes the crime was committed in his jurisdiction.

 “Until somebody can produce evidence to the contrary, I do believe a crime occurred in this county,” wrote Forsyth County Sheriff Denny Hendrix in a confidential letter to GBI Director Buddy Nix on Sept.
 2, 1998.

 It took the Georgia Bureau of Investigation seven years to produce a timeline in Levi Frady’s murder.

 The child’s body was found face-up in a rain-filled pit in Dawson Forest, approximately 19 miles and one county away from his Forsyth County home.
 He had been shot three times, according to authorities.
 The child went missing Oct.
 22, 1997 while allegedly riding his red bicycle.
 Law enforcement pursued the case as an abduction, yet no one saw him being abducted, according to former Dawson County Deputy, Kevin Tanner, who currently serves in the Georgia House of Representatives.

 Dawson County authorities continue to have jurisdiction in the case.
 It’s status: “open and active,” which prevents family and the public from gaining access to investigative records.

 Photo credit — Cover photo, former Forsyth County Sheriff Denny Hendrix, Forsyth County News, May 12, 2010

 ©levifrady.com 2016-2019.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s owner is strictly prohibited.
 Contact: Kimberly@levifrady.com